Founded in 2009, Purpose New York serves as our headquarters.

 Jackie grew up in Hong Kong and moved to New York City after college.
 New York City has become her second home and favorite city - but please don’t tell this to her family and friends in Hong Kong.
 Outside of work, Jackie loves traveling, meeting new people and going on food adventures around the city.

-As an Art Director at Purpose, Jessica brings together creative expertise and a passion for social impact design.
+As an Associate Design Director at Purpose, Jessica brings together creative expertise and a passion for social impact design.
 With a diverse design background that includes branding, digital, environmental, and packaging, Jessica delivers compelling creative that is both conceptually and technically considered.

 Prior to joining Purpose, Jessica spent nearly 4 years at dc3, a Brooklyn-based branding agency where she developed creative for clients such as Nikon, Verizon and Pfizer.
 She also worked at CreateHere, a nonprofit focused on civic engagement initiatives.
 While there, Jessica created compelling graphics for numerous campaigns driven by social issues pertaining to crime, education, arts funding and revitalizing local businesses.

 Jessica received her BFA for graphic design at the University of Tennessee at Chattanooga.
 When she’s not at Purpose, she can be found trying to keep her plants alive, enjoying live music, and eating tacos.